 Crown rot is a common orchid problem which many beginner orchid growers may encounter.
 This was definitely something I had to deal with when I first started caring for orchids.
 Seeing your orchid start to turn black and die from rot can be very distressing.
 Many new orchid growers might wonder what is happening and more importantly, is there any way to save their orchid?

 Crown rot in orchids very common.
-It is usually caused by poor watering techniques and is typically identified when rot forms in the orchid’s crown.
+It is usually caused by poor watering techniques and is typically identified when rot forms in the orchid crown.
 As the rot progresses, the orchid stem turns black, the leaves begin to fall off and the orchid eventually dies.
-If crown rot is identified early enough, you can treat it and save your orchid.
+However, if crown rot is identified early enough, you can treat it and save your orchid.

-In this article, I will take an in-depth look at crown rot.
-I’ll go over not only what causes it, but how to prevent it.
-You’ll learn the signs of crown rot, how to identify the early stages of crown rot, and what you can do to save your orchid.
+In this article, I will take an in-depth look at orchid crown rot.
+I’ll go over what is crown rot and how to prevent crown rot disease in your orchid.
+You’ll learn how to spot the signs of orchid crown rot and identify the early stages of it.
+Lastly, you’ll learn about orchid crown rot treatment options and what you can do to save your orchid.